 A highlight of PCIC's partnership efforts in 2023 was the landmark agreement with the International Rice Research Institute (IRRI) and the Philippine Rice Research Institute (PhilRice).
 This collaboration - formalized on October 19, 2023, during the 6th International Rice Congress - introduced the development of an Area-Based Yield Index Insurance (ARBY) product.
 ARBY is an innovative agri-risk transfer mechanism which uses an area's average harvested yield as basis in giving compensation.
-In doing this, insurance payouts will be given faster and there will be no delays in compensation for crop losses.
-In effect, ARBY gives farmers a reliable safety net against yield fluctuations and climate-related risks.
+ARBY gives farmers a reliable safety net against yield fluctuations and climate-related risks.

-The ARBY project gets to use the data culled by the Philippine Rice Information System (PRISM), the first satellite-based rice monitoring mechanism in Southeast Asia.
-Developed by scientists at IRRI in partnership with the Department of Agriculture, PRISM's remote sensing technology invaluable data will improve agriculture insurance.
+The ARBY project gets to use the data culled by the Philippine Rice Information System (PRiSM), the first satellite-based rice monitoring mechanism in Southeast Asia.
 The ARBY product will be piloted in three major rice-producing provinces: Isabela, Camarines Sur, and Capiz.
 In this phase, ARBY will cover 3,000 rice farmers.

 PCIC President Atty.
-JB Jovy C. Bernabe said "the development of ARBY for rice is a proactive response to [PCIC's] present requirements, providing transparent and equitable support."
+JB Jovy C. Bernabe said "the development of ARBY for rice is a proactive effort of PCIC to develop inovative insurance products that utilize available modern technology."

-For PhilRice Executive Director Dr. John De Leon, "farmers' enduring spirit has found a new ally in technology" in the PRISM.
+For PhilRice Executive Director Dr. John De Leon, "farmers' enduring spirit has found a new ally in technology" in the PRiSM.

-Present during the signing ceremony were key PCIC representatives, including Mr. Segundo Guerrero, Acting Senior Vice President; Mr. Sem Cordial, Acting Vice President for Risk Management; Mr. Israel Dela Cruz, Department Manager of Planning and Management Information Office; and Mr. Manuel Cortina, Department Manager of Business Development and Marketing Department.
+Present during the signing ceremony were other PCIC representatives, including Mr. Segundo Guerrero, Acting Senior Vice President; Mr. Sem Cordial, Acting Vice President for Risk Management; Mr. Israel Dela Cruz, Department Manager of Planning and Management Information Office; and Mr. Manuel Cortina, Department Manager of Business Development and Marketing Department.